avishaykitron/DiagnosisProject/README.md

-   the simple algorithm save the normal observations in hase tables, and than for each suspect observation , if it buggy observation , we check if the algorithm found it. in case that we found it we define it as an hit. the sucess rate define as - hits/number of buggy observation.
+   the simple algorithm save the normal observations in hase tables, and than for each suspect observation , if it's a buggy observation , we check if the algorithm found it. in case that we found it we define it as an hit. the sucess rate define as - hits/number of buggy observation.

-   the algorithm with regression idea in addition to the hase table, generate regression model for each subsystem, and if the system have enough normal observation, we try to found buggy observation with the model.
+   the algorithm with regression idea in addition to the hase table, generate regression model for each subsystem, and if the system have enough normal observation, we try to find buggy observation with the model.

-   the file program.py has to functions. the first function get a diretory path and run the simple algorithm for each file in the directory, and save the results of the runs in a csv file.
+   the file program.py has two functions. the first function gets a diretory path, runs the simple algorithm for each file in the directory, and saves the results of the runs in a csv file.

    the second function do the same thing with the regression algorthim.

 In order to run the experiments we conducted, please refer to program.py and perform the following:
-1. Update DIRECTORY_PATH to point to the relevant folder in your project (the folder should contain all problems file you want to examine)
+1. Update DIRECTORY_PATH to point to the relevant folder in your project (the folder should contain all problems file you want to examine) - we had 3 folders named ProblemDataset, ProblemDatasetFP & ProblemDatasetLG
 2. Choose between run_experiments and run_regression_expirment (The first function will run the base solver, as described the paper we based our work on and the second function will run our solver).
 3. Run the script